aldavigdis/dockpress/readme.md

 ### Refer to uploads on a different server

-Set the `WP_UPLOADS_URL` environment variable to your CDN's URL and WordPress will refer to that server when fetching images and other media from your Media Library.
+Set the `WP_UPLOADS_URL` or `WP_CONTENT_URL` environment variables to your CDN's URL and WordPress will refer to that server when fetching images and other media from your Media Library.

+If you are syncing static files between your DockPress managed WP installation and a CDN bucket, DockPress installs an mu-plugin that waits for files uploaded using the Media Library to be reached from the CDN, before a the upload is confirmed.

 ### Tweak PHP memory use